ki-editor/ki-editor/docs/src/configurations.md

    - Ability to reduce duplications using functions
    - Easy backup (fork Ki-editor and push your modified config)

+However, I'm open to suggestions, I might even create a new language for that.

 ## Files for configurations

 | Type      | Path                                 |